-- On-line content delivery: freedom to do course work on your schedule
+Freedom to do course work on your schedule

 Three Schools at Claremont Graduate University have joined forces to offer this unique program:

-- School of Educational Studies (SES)
+School of Educational Studies (SES)

-A top California school for Education, SES offers both a Teacher Education Program and multiple PhD and masters degrees in Education with emphases in: teaching, learning, and culture; education policy, evaluation, and reform; higher education/student affairs; and urban educational leadership.
+A top California school for Education, SES offers both a Teacher Education program and multiple PhD and master's degrees in Education with emphases in: teaching, learning, and culture; education policy, evaluation, and reform; higher education/student affairs; and urban educational leadership.

-- Drucker School of Management
+Peter F. Drucker & Masatoshi Ito Graduate School of Management

 One of California's prime business programs, the Drucker School is built upon the principle of management as a liberal art.
 It produces graduates who have a strong sense of social responsibility and a deep desire to make a difference by doing well while also doing good.

-- School of Behavioral and Organizational Sciences (SBOS)
+School of Behavioral and Organizational Sciences (SBOS)

 A leader in providing graduate education in applied psychological science, SBOS prepares students to meet the challenges of an increasingly diverse and global community.
 Alumni hold major positions at colleges and universities and in business, government, health care, community settings, research institutes, and think tanks.